 The Audit Committee falls within the definition of "audit committee" under Section 3(a)(58)(A) of the Securities Exchange Act of 1934 ("Exchange Act").
 The Board of Directors has determined that each member of the Audit Committee meets the independence criteria established by the SEC under Rule 10A-3 under the Exchange Act and qualifies under the independence standards of The New York Stock Exchange.
-The Board of Directors has determined that each member of the Audit Committee meets the business judgment.
-The Board of Directors has determined that Mr. Rowny is an "audit committee financial expert" as defined in Item 407(d)(5) of Regulation S-K of the Exchange Act and an "independent director" as independence for audit committee members is defined in The New York Stock Exchange listing standards.
+The Board of Directors has determined that each member of the Audit Committee is financially literate, as interpreted by the Board in its business judgment.
+The Board has also determined that Mr. Rowny is an "audit committee financial expert" as defined in Item 407(d)(5) of Regulation S-K of the Exchange Act and an "independent director" as independence for audit committee members is defined in The New York Stock Exchange listing standards.

-Among its responsibilities, the Audit Committee appoints and establishes the compensation for Ciena's independent registered public accounting firm, approves in advance all engagements with Ciena's independent registered public accounting firm to perform audit and non-audit services, reviews and approves the procedures used by Ciena to prepare its periodic reports, reviews and approves Ciena's critical accounting policies, discusses audit plans and reviews results of the audit engagement with Ciena's independent registered public accounting firm, obtains and reviews a report of Ciena's independent registered public accounting firm, obtains and reviews a report of Ciena's independent registered public accounting firm describing certain matters required by the listing standards of The New York Stock Exchange, reviews the independence of Ciena's independent registered public accounting firm, and oversees Ciena's internal audit function and Ciena's accounting processes, including the adequacy of its internal controls over financial reporting.
-Ciena's independent registered public accounting firm and internal audit department report directly to the Audit Committee also reviews and considers any related person transactions in accordance with our Policy on Related Person Transactions and applicable rules of The New York Stock Exchange.
+Among its responsibilities, the Audit Committee appoints and establishes the compensation for Ciena's independent registered public accounting firm, approves in advance all engagements with Ciena's independent registered public accounting firm to perform audit and non-audit services, reviews and approves the procedures used by Ciena to prepare its periodic reports, reviews and approves Ciena's critical accounting policies, discusses audit plans and reviews results of the audit engagement with Ciena's independent registered public accounting firm, obtains and reviews a report of Ciena's independent registered public accounting firm, obtains and reviews a report of Ciena's independent registered public accounting firm, and oversees Ciena's internal audit function and Ciena's accounting processes, including the adequacy of its internal controls over financial reporting.
+Ciena's independent registered public accounting firm and internal audit department report directly to the Audit Committee.
+The Audit Committee also reviews and considers any related person transactions in accordance with our Policy on Related Person Transactions and applicable rules of The New York Stock Exchange.